Kandru/cs2-roll-the-dice/README.md

 - **Chicken Leader** - Spawns a flock of chickens that follow you around the map
 - **Decrease Health** - Reduces your health to make you more vulnerable
 - **Decrease Money** - Takes away some of your hard-earned cash
+- **Fog Of War** - Creates a foggy environment obscuring visibility
 - **Give Health Shot** - Provides you with health shots for healing
 - **High Gravity** - Increases gravity making you fall faster and jump lower
 - **Increase Health** - Boosts your health above the normal maximum